MythicDrops/MythicDrops/docs/config/tiers-directory.md

 maximum-socket-extender-slots: 0
 ## This is the level cost for an item if it is put inside an anvil.
 repair-cost: 1000
+## Custom model data that can apply to items from this tier.
+## List of model data with below attributes:
+##   model-data: The custom model data that goes on the item itself.
+##   weight: The weight of this particular entry.
+##   material: Optional field to make this custom model data only go on items with this material.
+custom-model-data:
+  - model-data: 1
+    weight: 1
+  - model-data: 2
+    weight: 2
+    material: DIAMOND_SWORD
 ```